 To get here on public transport from Nicaragua was a bit of a pain because we didn’t time it well, but it’s doable.
 Once you arrive at the Penas Blancas border crossing and pay your $3 exit fee you need to catch a $6.50 bus to Sardinal that takes 3 and a half hours.

 We did this and got kicked us off early in La Irma and had to wait for 3 hours for the next bus, it only comes at 10am or 3pm, so time your arrival to coincide.
-The bus to Santa Elena costs 1000 Colon (£2) and took 1 and a half hours, it was a beautiful drive through the mountains, forests and rainbows, and the town itself is just as scenic.
+The bus to Santa Elena costs 1000 Colon (£2) and took 1 and a half hours, it was a beautiful drive through the mountains, forests, and rainbows.
+The town is just as scenic, rainbows for days!

 There is a good selection of surprisingly cheap accommodation, and you will have a lot of people meeting you off the bus to grab you first.
 The most popular place is Pensión Santa Elena, even if you don’t stay there the staff are super helpful and friendly.